-Associated Entity means an entity which, directly or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with a party.
-For this purpose "control" means the direct or indirect ownership of in aggregate fifty percent or more of voting capital.
+Associated Entity means an entity which, directly or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with a Party.
+For this purpose, "control" means the direct or indirect ownership of in aggregate fifty percent or more of voting capital.

-Confidential Information means any confidential or proprietary information and data of the Disclosing Party or its Associated Entities, disclosed to the Recipient or its Representatives in connection with this Agreement, whether disclosed before or after the Effective Date and whether disclosed electronically, orally or in writing or through other methods made available to the Recipient or its Representatives.
-Notwithstanding the foregoing, for purposes of this Agreement, Confidential Information shall not include any information which the Recipient demonstrates by clear and convincing evidence is (i) at the time of disclosure in the public domain or thereafter enters the public domain without any breach of this Agreement by the Recipient or any of its Representatives, (ii) known by the Recipient before the time of disclosure, other than as a result of a prior disclosure by the Disclosing Party or its Associated Entities or the Disclosing Party’s Representatives, (iii) obtained from a third party who is in lawful possession of same and does not thereby breach an obligation of confidence to the Disclosing Party regarding such information, or (iv) developed by or for the Recipient or its Representatives through their independent efforts without use of Confidential Information; provided that, in each of the foregoing clauses (i) through (iv), no combination of features shall be deemed to be within the foregoing exceptions merely because individual features are publicly known or in the Receiving Party’s possession, unless the particular combination itself and its principle of operations are in the public domain or in the Receiving Party’s possession without the use of or access to Confidential Information.
-The material terms of this Agreement are deemed to be Confidential Information of each Party.
+Confidential Information means any confidential or proprietary information and data of the Disclosing Party or its Associated Entities, disclosed to the Recipient or its Representatives in connection with Agreements, whether disclosed before or after the Effective Date and whether disclosed electronically, orally or in writing or through other methods made available to the Recipient or its Representatives.
+Notwithstanding the foregoing, for purposes of said Agreements, Confidential Information shall not include any information which the Recipient demonstrates by clear and convincing evidence is (i) at the time of disclosure in the public domain or thereafter enters the public domain without any breach of Agreements by the Recipient or any of its Representatives, (ii) known by the Recipient before the time of disclosure, other than as a result of a prior disclosure by the Disclosing Party or its Associated Entities or the Disclosing Party’s Representatives, (iii) obtained from a third party who is in lawful possession of same and does not thereby breach an obligation of confidence to the Disclosing Party regarding such information, or (iv) developed by or for the Recipient or its Representatives through their independent efforts without use of Confidential Information; provided that, in each of the foregoing clauses (i) through (iv), no combination of features shall be deemed to be within the foregoing exceptions merely because individual features are publicly known or in the Receiving Party’s possession, unless the particular combination itself and its principle of operations are in the public domain or in the Receiving Party’s possession without the use of or access to Confidential Information.
+The material terms of Agreements are deemed to be Confidential Information of each Party.

-CPA (Cost Per Action) means a pricing model that calculates digital marketing payments according to LeadGid-specified "actions" in response to an ad beyond simply clicking on it, including but not limited to subscriptions, email sign-ups, activations, sales leads and purchases.
+CPA (Cost Per Action) means a pricing model that calculates digital marketing payments according to specified "actions" in response to an ad beyond simply clicking on it, including but not limited to subscriptions, email sign-ups, activations, sales leads and purchases.

 CPC (Cost Per Click) means a pricing model that the publisher is paid each time a visitor clicks on a given Creative and thereby being directed to a selected mobile webpage.
 No matter what action is taken at the selected mobile webpage, all that matters with this pricing model is that the Creative was clicked.

 CPM (Cost Per Mille) means a pricing model that the payments are calculated and made for each one thousand impressions.
 For this purpose, "impressions" means a measure of the number of times a Creative is seen.
-Without prejudice to any other terms of this Agreement, an impression occurs each time a unique visitor hits to a selected website/wap site, and this will be counted as an impression.
+Without prejudice to any other terms of relevant Agreements, an impression occurs each time a unique visitor hits to a selected website/wap site, and this will be counted as an impression.